Hey, friends! How’s it going?

 - To the aquafaba, add the almond butter, oil, and vanilla (optional) and beat or whisk to combine.
 (The mixture will deflate a little – that’s OK).
 Then add to dry ingredients and mix until combined.
 You should have a firm, semi-tacky dough (see photo).
 Cover and chill in the refrigerator for at least 30 minutes or overnight.

 - Preheat oven to 350 degrees F (176 C) and line a baking sheet with parchment paper.

 - Scoop chilled dough into roughly 2-Tablespoon amounts (I like this scoop) and form into small discs (see photo).
 Place on baking sheet with about a 1-inch gap in between each cookie to allow for spreading.
 There should be about 12 cookies.

-- Store leftovers in a loosely sealed container at room temperature up to 3 days, in the refrigerator for 4 days, or in the freezer for 1 month.
-These are so delicious when warm and dipped in almond milk orhot cocoa!
-I recommend storing them in the freezer once cooked to help the retain their crispy exterior.
+- Store leftovers in a loosely sealed container at room temperature up to 3-4 days, or in the freezer for 1 month.
+We recommend storing them in the freezer once cooked to help retain their crispy exterior.
+These are so delicious when warm and dipped in almond milk or hot cocoa!

 *If trying to avoid oil, you can try and sub more almond butter or applesauce, but I haven’t tested it this way and can’t guarantee the results.

 *Recipe adapted from my Best Almond Meal Chocolate Chip Cookies.